 The 1980s were the worst period, you couldn’t find anything in the shops.
 There was no cheese or eggs.
 Everyone stood in a queue in front of the grocery store, even when they didn’t know what was being sold.

-When I went out to play, my Mum asked me to take a look at the shop from time to time, to see if there was merchandise.
+When I went out to play, my Mum asked me to take a look at the shop from time to time, to check if there was merchandise.
 All of us stayed with their eyes pinned on the grocery store, to see if there was something to buy.

 One time there was a queue for cooking oil and we were playing close by.
 We called out to the people in the queue: “The hunger is shouting from inside you!”